 Before the Cold Hits: Spend 30 Minutes Now

 Check your battery.
 Nashville's summer heat is actually what kills batteries — the heat degrades them internally, and then the first cold morning delivers the knockout punch.
 If your battery is more than 3 years old, get it tested.
 Most auto parts stores do this for free.
 We see a 300 percent spike in jump start calls on the first hard freeze of the season, every single year.
+If you want to know whether your battery is already giving warning signs, read our guide on why car batteries die.

 Look at your tires.
 You need at least 4/32" of tread for winter conditions — more than the 2/32" legal minimum.
 Here's the quick test: stick a quarter in the tread with Washington's head pointing down.
 If you can see the top of his head, you need new tires.
 Also check your tire pressure — for every 10-degree drop in temperature, tires lose about 1 PSI.